IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 ### Troubleshooting NextAuth.js "Failed to fetch" errors:
 If you encounter "Failed to fetch" errors during login/signup:
-1.  **Verify `NEXTAUTH_URL` in `.env.local` (for local dev) or your hosting environment settings (for deployed/prototype):**
+1.  **Verify `NEXTAUTH_URL` in `.env.local` (for local dev) OR your hosting environment settings (for deployed/prototype):**
     *   **Local:** Ensure it's `http://localhost:9003` (or your correct local port).
-    *   **Deployed/Prototype (e.g., Firebase Studio):** This is the most common cause of "Failed to fetch" in these environments. `NEXTAUTH_URL` **must** be set to the publicly accessible URL of *that specific environment* (e.g., `https://your-studio-url.cloudworkstations.dev`).
+    *   **Deployed/Prototype (e.g., Firebase Studio):** This is the **most common cause** of "Failed to fetch" in these environments. `NEXTAUTH_URL` **must** be set to the publicly accessible URL of *that specific environment* (e.g., `https://your-studio-url.cloudworkstations.dev`).
 If the environment doesn't allow setting backend environment variables for Next.js API routes, NextAuth.js may not function correctly.
-2.  **Verify `NEXTAUTH_SECRET` in `.env.local` (local) or hosting environment settings (deployed):** Ensure it's set to a strong, randomly generated string.
+2.  **Verify `NEXTAUTH_SECRET` in `.env.local` (local) OR hosting environment settings (deployed):** Ensure it's set to a strong, randomly generated string.
 The API route `src/app/api/auth/[...nextauth]/route.ts` includes an explicit check and will log an error to your **server terminal** if it's missing.
 3.  **Restart Server (Local Development):** **You MUST restart your Next.js development server** (`npm run dev`) after any changes to `.env.local`.
 4.  **Check Server Terminal Logs:** Look at the terminal where `npm run dev` is running (or your deployed environment's server logs).
-Errors in the NextAuth.js API route will appear here, especially regarding missing `NEXTAUTH_SECRET`.
+Errors in the NextAuth.js API route will appear here, especially regarding missing `NEXTAUTH_SECRET` or misconfiguration.
 5.  **Check Browser Developer Console:** Look for more detailed error messages logged by the login page itself.
+The login page was updated to show more specific error messages for "Failed to fetch".

 ## Stripe Integration